Model Setup#

 Using the UV Package and Project Manager

-The first is recommended for users who do not need to change the Python code and are on Windows, and the second is recommended for users who need to change/customize the Python code.
+The first is recommended for users who are new to Python and use Windows, do not actively create and manage Python virtual environments, and do not need to change the ActivitySim code.
+The second is recommended for users who actively create and manage Python virtual environments, and/or want to change/customize the ActivitySim code.

 Pre-packaged Installer#